-Mark Wiesner, a recognized global leader in the civil and environmental engineering community, has made many important contributions to the research literature since his arrival at Duke in 2006, primarily focused on the potential for nanoparticles to accumulate in the environment.
+A recognized global leader in the civil and environmental engineering community, Mark Wiesner has made many important contributions to the research literature since his arrival at Duke in 2006, primarily focused on the potential for nanoparticles to accumulate in the environment.

 Wiesner, the James L. Meriam Professor of Civil and Environmental Engineering, became the W.H.
 Gardner, Jr. Department Chair of Civil and Environmental Engineering in July 2015 and was reappointed in January 2018 to hold a new three-year term through 2021.

-In addition to his duties as chair of CEE, Wiesner continues his leadership of the Center for the Environmental Implications of NanoTechnology (CEINT), which is based at Duke and began in 2008.
+In addition to his duties as Duke CEE chair, Wiesner provides leadership to the Center for the Environmental Implications of NanoTechnology (CEINT), which is based at Duke and began in 2008.

-His research leadership has earned him recent accolades — including the 2011 NWRI Athalie Richardson Irvine Clarke Prize for excellence in water research and election in 2015 into the National Academy of Engineering — one of the highest professional distinctions accorded an engineer in the United States.
+His research leadership has earned him accolades—including the 2011 NWRI Athalie Richardson Irvine Clarke Prize for excellence in water research, and election in 2015 into the National Academy of Engineering—one of the highest professional distinctions accorded an engineer in the United States.